Cyber Acoustics Announces Professional Headset with AI Noise Cancelation So Powerful You Can Work from Anywhere

 - Cable length is 3.3 feet from headset to in-line dongle and 3 feet from in-line dongle to USB connection

-The AC-404 is available now on Amazon UK for £99.99.
+The AC-404 is available now on Amazon for $99.99.
 For reseller availability or direct sale pricing contact us here.

 For more about the AC-404 and to see Cyber Acoustics’ complete line of office solutions visit https://www.cyberacoustics.com/caessentials.